 This horse breed is popular for its friendly temperament and personality.
 This is why they make excellent family horses.
 Haflingers are also big and strong enough for most family members to ride on.

 The Falabella is known to be the smallest horse breed in the world.
 The first-ever Falabella horse was registered in 1940 in Argentina by Julio Falabella which is how the breed acquired its name.
 The Falabella family developed these miniature horses through crossbreeding with Shetland and Welsh ponies.

 One of the most interesting things about the Falabella horse is that its body is perfectly proportional, allowing it to breed naturally.

 Nowadays, the Falabella horse is used for driving carts for small children.
 And if you’re looking for a house horse, this is definitely the breed to consider.

 The Yonaguni—also known as Yoganuni Uma—is a Japanese horse that is critically endangered.
 In 1968, there were only 210 Yonaguni horses left on an island in Northern Japan.
 As of now, there are less than 200 surviving horses of this breed.

 Even though it is now an endangered horse, the Yonaguni is known to be extremely friendly, intelligent, and hardy.
 And although they currently live semi-wild, they like to be around people and are known to have a wonderful personality.

-The Class B Kentucky Mountain Horse is the second category of the Kentucky Mountain Saddle horse.
-They are considered “Class B” because they stand shorter than Class As and meet the criteria to be considered a small breed.
+The Class B Kentucky Mountain Horse is the second category of the Kentucky Mountain Saddle Horse.
+They are considered “Class B” because they stand shorter than Class A and meet the criteria to be considered a small breed.

 These horses are found in solid colors and have white markings on their legs, face, and belly.